Please work through the topics below in the order they are provided, unless you feel confident that you know the subject.

 a communication aid but can be effective for children who find the other access methods difficult.

-In this video you will see a demonstation of PAS from the ACE Centre.
+In this video you will see a demonstation of PAS from the ACE Centre where the non-speaking person is an adult just to illustrate the method of pausing to gain an answer.
 A YouTube transcript is available

-PAS is sometimes combined with eye pointing as an alternative to coding.
-In these cases the child will look to a group of symbols and the communication partner will step through them one at a time until the child provides their ‘yes’ response.
+PAS is sometimes combined with eye pointing and in this case the child will look in the direction of a group of symbols and the communication partner will step through them one at a time until the child provides their ‘yes’ response.

 With all paper-based communication aids there is a significant emphasis on the communication partner’s involvement in interpreting and supporting the AAC user.
 Learning to closely observe someone’s movements while checking that you have correctly interpreted